Horses are pretty rare on Vulpes, there are fewer than 50,000 on the entire planet, meaning that they are eligible for

 > Typical sperm count per yiffy encounter: 1 billion to 5 billion

-> Typical "batting average"**:
+> Typical "batting average"**: about 20%

 > Average time needed for recovery between yiffy encounters: 1-3 hours